nyx-space/nyx/README.md

 The [LICENSE](./LICENSE) will be strictly enforced once this toolkit reaches production-level quality.

 # Features
+Unless specified otherwise in the documentation of specific functions, all vectors and matrices are [statically allocated](https://discourse.nphysics.org/t/statically-typed-matrices-whose-size-is-a-multiple-or-another-one/460/4).

 ## Propagation
 - [x] Propagation with different Runge Kutta methods (validated in GMAT)
 - [x] Convenient and explicit definition of the dynamics for a simulation (cf. [tests/orbitaldyn.rs](tests/orbitaldyn.rs))